telliskivi/cse-exam/kevintelliskivi/raven.md

 Take thy beak from out my heart, and take thy form from off my door!”
 Quoth the Raven “Nevermore.”

-and the Raven, never flitting, still is sitting, still is sitting on the pallid bust of Pallas just above my chamber door;
+And the Raven, never flitting, still is sitting, still is sitting On the pallid bust of Pallas just above my chamber door;
-and his eyes have all the seeming of a demon’s that is dreaming, and the lamp-light o’er him streaming throws his shadow on the floor;
+And his eyes have all the seeming of a demon’s that is dreaming, And the lamp-light o’er him streaming throws his shadow on the floor;
-and my soul from out that shadow that lies floating on the floor shall be lifted—nevermore!
+And my soul from out that shadow that lies floating on the floor Shall be lifted—nevermore!